About the Work

 — Dr. Gabor Maté

-I support clients in addressing issues related to identity, relationship and belonging.
+I support clients in addressing issues related to identity,

 My work also focuses on resolving symptoms and improving quality of life with evidence-based models of care such as EMDR (Eye Movement Desensitization & Reprocessing) and IFS (Internal Family Systems) also known as "parts work".